codefresh-io/docs.codefresh.io/_docs/installation/runner/behind-the-firewall.md

 toc: true
 ---

-As described in [Codefresh Runner]({{site.baseurl}}/docs/installation/installation-options/), the Hybrid Runner is the Runtime for Codefresh pipelines.
+As described in [Codefresh Runner]({{site.baseurl}}/docs/installation/runner/), the Hybrid Runner is required to run Codefresh pipelines.
 This articles focuses on how the Runner works within infrastructure behind firewalls.

 ## Running Codefresh in secure environments